 I loved it because it was a better, stronger and more meaningful way to say “don’t judge a book by its cover,” because it’s about the lack of rocks in deep rivers that make them seem so calm, inviting, safe and shallow.
 It spoke to me and about me.
 A single phrase changed who I am, how I see people and how much harder I try.

-People aren’t as they seem?
-I spent a good few years improving myself using the meaning behind it.
-I destroyed the stereotypes I held about people.
+People aren’t as they seem.
+I spent a good few years improving myself with still waters run deep.
+I destroyed the stereotypes I held.
 I abstained from labeling people until they did so themselves.
 It opened my eyes to a whole new world.

 But, it wasn’t until recently that I realized I haven’t been using it to the fullest.
 I neglected sentences, words, body language, and emotion.
 I never read between the lines.
 I took what I saw for what I thought it is.
 I never tried to understand what words meant or the possibility that they could hold something bigger.
 I haven’t noticed until recently that I shouldn’t jump to conclusions when I read a sentence in a book or a phrase written on a bathroom wall.